jackyzha0/jackyzha0.github.io/content/posts/play.md

 Games, as Suits defines it, are "goal-directed activities in which inefficient means are intentionally chosen." **Playing a game is the voluntary attempt to overcome unnecessary obstacles.**

 ### A post-work society
-Following Suit's use of Socratic dialogue in his book, I will do an abridged version arguing for why play is not only necessary but the *only thing* that can exist in a post-work utopia.
+In fact, I posit that play is not only necessary but the *only thing* that can exist in a post-work utopia.
+Let us explore this argument through a Socratic dialogue.

 ---